What Dating Is For

 It is often its success.

-In one sentence
+9. On one sentence

 Dating is for discernment — so that commitment, if it is made, is made freely, intentionally, and in order.